A Letter of Declaration | Ynyshir Restaurant

 A change in tempo signifies the arrival of the first of four dessert courses.
 The Wu-Tang Clan and The Streets, being side-lined in favour of Richard Ashcroft.
 It’s enough to see me reaching for my phone; not to initially capture the bitter yuzu sorbet palate cleanser, but to claim a green heart and relive this album later on that night.
 Memories are surely made of this.

-Whether it’s the fact it is plated at the table, or quite simply that it’s mascarpone granita formed with the assistance of LN2; the tiramisu is something special.
-Essentially an aphrodisiac enriched with egg yolks, and finished off with 100% chocolate.
+Whether it’s the fact it is plated at the table, or quite simply that it’s mascarpone granita formed with the assistance of LN2; the tiramisu is essentially an aphrodisiac enriched with egg yolks, and finished off with 100% chocolate.
 It’s summed up by a glimpse to my left, where one of my dining companions has finally abondoned all etiquette – and has his head firmly in the bowl.

 Welsh wagyu Fudge

-And finally beef fudge.
+To conclude – a cube of beef fudge.
 What were you thinking Chef?
 I’ll tell you what, let’s keep it as our little secret.
 Nobody needs to know.
-I’ll DM you my address – a care package to Cardiff would go down a treat.
+I’ll DM you my address, a care package to Cardiff would go down a treat.
 I know two others that wouldn’t say no to another bite.
 Temptation waits…

 You had me from the first course.
 The first mouthful.

 I always yearn for something different; unique.
 Something that makes me sit up and listen.
 Something that pulls me from my sleep at 4am on a Saturday morning to scribble a line in my little black book.
 I scribbled a paragraph, it was worth the insomnia your food brings.